A vertical vegetable garden can be the mind-blowing solution to your desire to grow your own food but the problem of a distinct lack of space.

 Vertical Vegetable Garden Ideas

 The following infographic is an excellent reference point for starting your vertical garden.
-Check out your favourite vegetables (‘cos why grow anything else?) and the best method for supporting them.
+Check out your favorite vegetables (‘cos why grow anything else?) and the best method for supporting them.

 Source: Custom Made